 1. Prioritize Personal and Professional Development

-One way to increase your confidence in sales is to improve yourself, both personally and professionally.
-Most of the time, we measure sales success by activity, outcomes, and financial results, all of which are improved by improving yourself—and all of which harmed by the lack of competency that prevents confidence.
+One way to increase your confidence in sales is to focus on building confidence in sales through self-improvement, both personally and professionally.
+Most of the time, we measure sales success by activity, outcomes, and financial results, all of which are enhanced by improving yourself—and all of which are hindered by a lack of competency that undermines confidence.

 Nothing will provide you a better or faster outcome than this first strategy, so you should prioritize it.